 Pros and Cons of Annuities

-Last week, in an effort to answer many of the questions being asked, we sifted through and dissected the basic characteristics of annuities.
+Previously this month, in an effort to answer many of the questions being asked, we sifted through and dissected the basic characteristics of annuities.

 This included immediate vs. deferred annuities, fixed vs. variable annuities, and the accumulation and distribution phases of all annuities.